DK Havenergi

 Bo Amstrup/Ritzau Scanpix

-Tens of thousands of jobs at risk after offshore wind stops
+Tens of thousands of jobs at risk after halt to offshore wind

-The decision to put the case processing of open-door offshore wind projects on hold could cost up to 62,000 man-years and 180 billion in future tax revenue.
+The decision to suspend the processing of open-door offshore wind projects could cost up to 62,000 full-time equivalents and 180 billion in future tax revenues.

 17. FEB 2023 8.28